marb61a/Course-Notes/Misc/SEO/Scrum Developer.md

   – Product Owner prioritizes requirements
   – Team identifies and assess risk
 Epics tell a story for example, What would the customers and users like to happen?
-Personae describe an example bringing the connection to life eg How would the solution drive value for a specific type of stakeholder?
+Personae describes an example bringing the connection to life eg How would the solution drive value for a specific type of stakeholder?
 Developing Epics will create certain outputs
   - Epics
   - Personae